 Code Title Credits

 Foundation course (3 credits)

 HI-910 Study and Writing of History 3

 Major Concentration in U.S. History or World History (21 credits)

 Elective History courses (U.S. or World) 15

 HI-995 Thesis Option (research) 3

 HI-996 Thesis Option (writing) 3

-Minor Concentration in History or a related field (deve loped in consultation with advisor) (9 credits)
+Minor Concentration in History or a related field (deve eloped in consultation with advisor) (9 credits)

-Students will form a thesis committee of at least two faculty members.
-One will be the primary advisor (and the instructor of record for the thesis courses) who will work closely with the student in their research and writing.
+faculty members.
+One will be the primary advisor (and the instructor of record for ident in their research and writing.
 The second will read the final version of the thesis.
-Upon completion of the thesis, the student will schedule an oral defense with the thesis committee.
+The second will read the final version of the thesis.
 9

 Total Credits 33